+Has the sustainability movement driven a shift to green project management?
 Sustainability and the need to address climate change has become one of the most critical agendas for governments and businesses around the world.
-The pandemic has only fast-tracked this need for sustainability with a survey from the Boston Consulting Group of over 7,000 respondents showing that 70% of people have become more aware of the impact of human activity on the climate after the COVID-19 outbreak.
+The pandemic has only fast-tracked this agenda, with a recent survey showing that 70% of people have become more aware of the impact of human activity on climate after the COVID-19 outbreak.

-The demand for more sustainability-driven change is increasing globally, but how will that translate to the project management space?
-In this blog, we uncover the ten ways a shift towards sustainability will change project management processes and approaches.
+As a result, the demand for more sustainable production practices is increasing globally.
+But how will that translate to the project management space?
+In this blog, we explore the ten ways sustainability is impacting on project management processes and approaches.

-Sustainability will significantly alter the sheer scope and scale of projects, pushing project managers to expand both the temporal and spatial boundaries of their project contexts.
-Traditional project management is often confined to the direct sphere of influence of the project itself.
-With sustainability in mind, projects must consider both the long-term and short-term as well as the local and global contexts they operate within.
+Sustainability will significantly alter the sheer scope and scale of projects.
+In practice, it will push project managers to expand both temporal and spatial boundaries of each project’s context.
+With sustainability goals in mind, projects must now consider both the longer-term and short-term impacts, as well as the local and global contexts they operate within.

 Van den Brink illustrates this expanding spatial and temporal scope in the diagram shown below.